xuoxod/nexus-converter/README.dist.md

 ## Usage

 Note: On Linux/macOS use `nexus-converter.sh`; on Windows use `nexus-converter.bat`.
 If you mix them up, the launcher will print a friendly hint and exit.
+See [Launcher troubleshooting](#launcher-troubleshooting).

 Quick usage from `dist/`: